Concentration (game show): NBC (1958–1973)

 The show was produced and broadcast live at 11:30 am Eastern on weekdays in black-and-white, and quickly became the most-watched daytime series in NBC's lineup.
 The announcer was Art James, who sometimes served as a substitute host and later became a game show host in his own right.
 The series was produced in NBC's Studio 3A which now houses NBC News and MSNBC.

 In 1958 and 1961, the show had two brief runs in prime time: one hosted by Jack Barry, the other by Downs.

 The series then moved to 11:00 am and slowly introduced color broadcasts.
 For a picture puzzle game whose rebuses were designed and painted in monochrome, this required some design changes: The colors of the numbered cards might otherwise interfere with the colors used on the rebus, a critical issue for contestants playing in the studio and for viewers who played along at home.
 During this period, the series was produced in NBC's Studio 6A.
 Hugh Downs, by this time also an anchor correspondent on NBC's Today Show, remained host, and the announcer became Jim Lucas, who also worked on NBC's local New York radio station, WNBC (AM).
 In September 1965, the show moved to 10:30 am where it would spend the remainder of its run on NBC.
 The show fully converted to color on November 7, 1966.

 In January 1969, Downs stepped down to devote his entire attention to Today.
 Bob Clayton, who had succeeded Jim Lucas as announcer, took over the hosting duties; he was introduced as the new host at the program's 1968 Christmas episode, dressed as Santa Claus.
 NBC staffer Wayne Howell moved to the announcer's booth during Clayton's tenure as host.
 However, in March, advertiser pressure led NBC to set Clayton aside in favor of Ed McMahon; after viewer complaints and declining ratings, Clayton returned in September and remained host until the series ended on March 23, 1973.
 (On the Monday following Concentrations cancellation, Clayton became the announcer for The $10,000 Pyramid on CBS.)

-Special features

-Seen daily for nearly 15 years, and consistently one of the most popular series on NBC, the original series included many special features.
-Among the series' popular special features: